BenGerber05/CompSci214-Project/README.md

 09/04/2025: Task division - Zak --> Rotation, Drawings & Title Screen
                             Ben --> Consolidate w/hardcode, Firing of Projectiles, & Power Up Projectile Class Rourke --> Consolidate w/function loop, Destrucion of enemies on impact

+09/04/2025: The game runs through the game loop inside defender_2_0.py The rest is seperated into the enemy class and player class Enemy class: created a Functions class where all the functions that work on the array of enemies are run.
+Created a killEnemy method
+Player class: removed the movement class: Instead ran the handle key and updatePosition straight from the main game loop ~ Rourke